About Hypnosis &

 Organizations that refer people seeking the services of a Hypnotherapist to NBCCH

-The American Heart Association ● The International Union of Bricklayers ● The American Lung Association ● The American Cancer Society ● The American Professional Insurance Agency ● The Psychotherapy Networker ● The American Counselor Association ● Various state licensing boards ● Many company employee assistance programs, hospitals and community mental health clinics throughout the U.S.
+The American Heart Association ● The International Union of Bricklayers ● The American Lung Association ● The American Cancer Society ● The American Professional Insurance Agency ● The Psychotherapy Networker ● The American Counselor Association ● Various state licensing boards ● The AFL-CIU and many company employee assistance programs, hospitals and community mental health clinics throughout the U.S.

 Everyone has experienced hypnosis or trance, although it may not be referred to by that name.
 If you’ve ever been absorbed in thought, reading a book or watching TV, and failed to hear someone talking to you—-you were in a trance-like state.
 Perhaps you have been watching a movie at the theater, and lost track of the fact that there are dozens of people nearby—another hypnotic-like state of mind.
 These very focused states of attention are, in fact, everyday experiences of what is called hypnosis.
 Clinical hypnosis is different only to the extent that you will be experiencing it with the guidance of your Hypnotherapist, rather than spontaneously.